DharaniUofM/SI-507-Final-Project/README.md

 # Environment

 The project was implemented in Google Colaboratory.
 A Google Account is enough to login, connect to the virtual runtime, and run the code.
+Download and make a copy of the code notebook in the Google Colaboratory and run the snippets one at a time.
 During execution of the code, specific snippets will allow for interaction by prompting for user's input to proceed with the subsequent blocks.